arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-7.md

 `WithCount` does nothing but holding that convoluted function.
 In a sense, it decorates it, it encapsulates the function and hides its complexity.
-More importantly, having a name, gives us the chance to define dedicated functions to operate on it.
+More importantly, having a name, it gives us the chance to define dedicated functions to operate on it.
 Which functions?
 Well, first of all, the ones we need to fix the compilation errors.
-There are severals, and they revolve around 2
+There are severals, and they revolve around 2 problems:
-problems:

 1. `WithCount` is not even defined.
 2. `index` does not return a function anymore: its returned value